Sliceable matcha tiramisu cake features ladyfingers soaked in matcha-marsala wine layered with matcha mascarpone cream.

 How to make matcha tiramisu:

-This matcha tiramisu is assembled using a rectangular metal frame mold.
+Use a rectangular metal frame mold to assemble the matcha tiramisu.
 I purchased my mold from Chef Rubber.
 It is 11.5″ x 4″ x 4″ or 292 x 102 x 102 mm in size.
 (I will provide a link once I find a similar one you can purchase online.)

-The mold is lined with acetate cake collar.
+Line the mold with acetate cake collar.
 These acetate strips come in a variety of sizes.
 I had to tape two together to accommodate the height of this matcha tiramisu.

 This tiramisu has three components: ladyfingers, matcha marsala soaking mixture, and matcha mascarpone filling.